andyl/jobex/README.md

 Crow is cron-like workflow - Cron meets Airflow.

 - Runs jobs periodically using cron-like scheduling
-- Captures job statistics: run time, status codes, stdout, stderr
+- Captures job statistics: execution time, status, stdout, stderr
 - Super Simple

 Because we need to access local scripts, `Crow` is packaged as an Elixir release managed by SystemD, rather than a Docker container.

+## Crow simply runs jobs

+- you define a job schedule in a CSV file
+- you can setup two CSV files: DEV for testing and PROD for production
+- jobs can be any executable or BASH/PYTHON/RUBY script on your system
+- failing jobs will be retried three times before giving up
+- the job history is capped at 5000 items

-## Requirements
+## System requirements

 - Ubuntu Host running 18.04
 - SystemD